 The Caloris basin must have resulted from the impact of an asteroid at least 100 km across early in the formation of the planet.
 Caloris is just north of the planet's equator and is surrounded by circular mountain ridges up to 2 km high.
-The diameter of the basin is 1300 km.
-Smooth plains between the rings may represent volcanism triggered by the impact.
+The basin is 1550 km across.